Water exists in all the three states. Discuss.

 Answer

-Due to it's high specific heat capacity, the presence of a large amount of water is able to modify the climate of the nearby land areas, making them warmer in winter and cooler in summer.
+Due to its high specific heat capacity, the presence of a large amount of water is able to modify the climate of the nearby land areas, making them warmer in winter and cooler in summer.
 Land and sea breezes also take place because of this great moderating property of water.

 Density of water varies with temperature.
 What are its consequences?